CFHS code : HT89

 Above information from Cambridge Family History Society Survey

-A grave of pink granite, its four cornerstones carved with ball finials, and a central urn-shaped flowerholder.
+A grave of pink granite, its four cornerstones carved with ball finials, and a central urn-shaped flowerholder, in the parish area of Holy Trinity.
 The inscription is written on three inner sides of the grave.

 ‘In loving memory of Louisa,

 July 20th 1931 aged 69 years

 On the flowerholder: